trevor-the-developer/TheMarketPlace-MS-Edition/README.md

 - **Frontend clients** - Web applications built with modern frameworks (Angular, Vue, React)
 - **Mobile applications** - Represented by a smartphone icon with analytics interface

-These client applications connect to the backend services through the ingress layer, matching the "Client Applications Layer" described in section 2.1 of the documentation.
+These client applications connect to the backend services through the ingress layer, matching the "Client Applications Layer" described in section 2.1 of the [documentation[(https://github.com/trevor-the-developer/TheMarketPlace-MS-Edition/blob/main/docs/design/technical-design_v1.md).

 ### Ingress Layer (Yellow Vertical Bar)
 Labeled "INGRESS" in the diagram, this component serves as the entry point for all external traffic, implemented using: